The Texas Chainsaw Copyright Infringement? Business sued by film owner

 In the lawsuit, Vortex’s attorney asks for $150,000 in statutory damages per infringing work, for a total $9.9 million, as well as legal fees and all profits from sales of the goods.

-The lawsuit also asks the court to require the Roses destroy any remaining products.
+The lawsuit also asks the court to require the Roses to destroy any remaining products.